 We all have our different ways of decorating at Halloween.
 Some of us carve a pumpkin, stick a candle inside and put it in the front window for all to see.
 Others go BIG by decorating their front lawns with faux gravestones, skeletons popping out of rose bushes and ghosts hanging out of trees!
 And that’s just the outside!
 Others transform the insides of their homes into haunted houses with bloody handprints on doors, cobwebs strewn across ceilings and bats scattered across walls!

 But if you really want to give your kids (and big kids) the real heebie-jeebies, you need a creepy Halloween wallpaper.
 From dark, never-ending tunnels, spooky castles, petrifying ghosts and zombie apocalypses, wallpaper is the new must-have for the dedicated Halloween fan!
 So read on to see our top 8 scary wallpapers and give yourself some serious goosebumps!

 1. How do you decorate for Halloween?

 Mural in photo: Light at the End of the Tunnel

-Transform your lounge so that you feel like you’re trapped in a haunted basement with only the spirits to keep you company… Not only great for the spooky season, but this tunnel wallpaper won't pass its sell-by-date after Halloween.
+Transform your lounge so you feel trapped in a haunted basement with only the spirits to keep you company… Not only great for the spooky season, but this tunnel wallpaper won't pass its sell-by date after Halloween.
 Perfect all year round, this space-enhancing 3D wallpaper will open up any room that is lacking space.